zolfagharipour/ft_IRC/README.md

 # FT_IRC

-This project involves creating your own IRC (Internet Relay Chat) server in C++98.
-The server will allow multiple clients to connect, communicate in real-time, and interact with channels.
-The project emphasizes understanding and implementing network protocols, handling multiple clients simultaneously, and ensuring non-blocking I/O operations.
+This project involves creating our own IRC (Internet Relay Chat) server in **C++98**.
+The server allows multiple clients to connect, communicate in real-time, and interact within channels.
+It emphasizes understanding and implementing **network protocols**, **handling multiple clients simultaneously**, and ensuring **non-blocking I/O operations**.

+Our reference client for development and testing is **irssi**, ensuring compatibility and stability.
+While the server is tested with irssi, it is designed to work with other IRC clients as well.

 ## Warning for 42 Students